 The text is normally in red or bolded (or both) so it stands out.

-I have no idea how effective this is and whether it just means you get a ton of emails on the day before you are due to leave, but it seems like a sensible thing to do in an environment where you have a lot of messages and people need to know where you are.
+It seems like a sensible thing to do in an environment where you have a lot of messages and people need to know where you are.